Web Analytics

 The Tears Foundation caters to victims of sexual assault, domestic violence, and child sexual abuse.
 They’re a suicide helpline in South Africa that offers 24/7 support to anyone in need.

 Their services are effective and confidential, giving victims and survivors a shoulder to lean on in times of distress.
 As a depression helpline in South Africa, the Tears Foundation does a good job of bringing comfort to the people who need it.
+For parents and teachers who want to better understand and support teenagers facing these challenges, resources like this guide on teenage suicide can provide valuable insight.

 Suicide Helpline: 08000 TEARS / 08000 83277 (24/7 Free Helpline)